Police vetting for early learning services

 Police vets obtained by other organisations

-You are not required to request a police vet for a teacher who has been issued a current practicing certificate or limited authority to teach by the Education Council.
-This is because the Council will only approve a practising certificate or authorisation once a police vet has been obtained and considered to be satisfactory as per Education Council policy.
+You are not required to request a police vet for a teacher who has been issued a current practicing certificate or limited authority to teach by the Teaching Council.
+This is because the Council will only approve a practising certificate or authorisation once a police vet has been obtained and considered to be satisfactory as per Teaching Council policy.

-You can read more about the Education Council’s processes and requirements on the Teaching Council website (external link) .
+You can read more about the Teaching Council’s processes and requirements on the Teaching Council website (external link) .
 You can also check whether a teacher holds a current practising certificate by searching the Teaching Council's online register (external link) .

 How to request a police vet

 Only approved agencies can request a police vet.
-All ECE services, kōhanga reo and playgroups can register to be an approved agency.
+All early learning services can register to be an approved agency.
 You can register as an approved agency and request vets through the NZ Police Vetting Service (external link) .